cwaldbieser/logopy/docs/intro.rst

 use, and it can actually be fun to see my logo programs move the turtle around.
 I hope that anyone else who also enjoys Logo programming thinks so, too.

+.. rubric:: Footnotes

+.. [#f1] In *The Children's Machine Rethinking School in the Age of the Computer*,
+         Papert devotes an entire chapter to suggest that the deliberate part of learning is mostly about making connections between mental artifacts that already exist in our minds.